 Xeraya Capital’s ESG Investment Strategy Pays Off

-KUALA LUMPUR, MAY 6, 2021 — In January 2021, the world welcomed Joe Biden, as the 46th President of the United States, a change that not only has repercussions in America, but across the world.
-His appointment has had an impact on every facet of the world’s economy, from international affairs and economic issues, to racial equality and sustainable investing.
-While his first 100 days may be an object of debate for many, the impact his administration has had on climate change and biotechnology has been largely a positive boost for firms such as Xeraya Capital.
+KUALA LUMPUR, MAY 6, 2021 — In January 2021, the world welcomed Joe Biden, as the 46th President of the United States, a change that not only has repercussions in America but across the world.
+His appointment has had an impact on every facet of the world’s economy, from international affairs and economic issues to racial equality and sustainable investing.
+While his first 100 days may be an object of debate for many, the impact his administration has had on climate change and biotechnology have been largely a positive boost for firms such as Xeraya Capital.

 In a nutshell, Biden has made a strong push for reigniting the talk about climate change and sustainable living.
 His administration has laid out a plan that encompasses three key factors:

 - Biden is targeting to have the US achieve a 100% clean energy economy and to reach net- zero emissions no later than 2050.
 The strategy includes 1) establishing an enforcement mechanism; 2) making a historic investment in clean energy, climate research, and innovation; 3) incentivizing the rapid deployment of clean energy innovations across the economy.

 - Building a stronger, more resilient nation